heycar editorial team

 Is the Ford Fiesta right for you?

-If you cannot find a Fiesta body, engine and trim combo to suit your needs, you’re either very fussy or just not in the market for a supermini.
-While it’s by no means the only fruit in the supermini orchard, the Ford is justifiably so successful by providing buyers with a massive suite of models, engines and options.
+If you cannot find a Fiesta body, engine and trim combo to suit your needs, you’re either very fussy or just not in the market for a small hatch.
+While it’s by no means the only fruit in the hatchback orchard, the Ford is justifiably so successful by providing buyers with a massive suite of models, engines and options.

 With this eighth generation of Fiesta, Ford has brought more comfort into the equation, so the car massages its way over bumpy roads more smoothly.
 Yet, it still has the same verve when it comes to corners, you just have to look a little more to find it.

 Whether it’s as a first car fresh from ripping up the L-plates, dependable sole vehicle or the back-up car in the family, the Fiesta does it all and does it very well.
 Little wonder it’s routinely at the top of the sales chart.